leejo/emulation_driven_development/presentation.md

 - yeah it's not perfect, will have bugs, is a work in progress (as per the Mondo API)
 - but it was a piece of cake to write because of the emulator
 - 99% of the work was done before it connected to a live or even test (non-local) server
+- and it turned out (to go back to the start of the talk)...

 ---